About Us

 COPY EDITOR & CONTRIBUTOR

-Emeline Lee is an author of children's literature.
-Her first book, Bonnie's Rocket is a STEM-friendly story set during Apollo 11.
-Her next book, Gwei the Hungry Ghost (out on 1/13/26), is published by Kokila, an imprint of Penguin Young Readers.
-Emeline’s favorite activities include hiking in the woods, eating hot pot, and crocheting cozy things.
-She studied English literature and environmental sustainability at Columbia University and lives in the NYC metropolitan area.
+Emeline Lee is an author of children's literature based in the NYC metropolitan area.
+Her second book, Gwei the Hungry Ghost is out on out on January 13, 2026 and is published by Kokila, an imprint of Penguin Young Readers.
+Emeline’s first book Bonnie’s Rocket celebrates STEM learning during the Apollo 11 space mission.
+Her favorite activities include hiking, eating hot pot, and crocheting.
+She studied English literature and environmental sustainability at Columbia University.

 -